cyberconnecthq/follow-button/packages/follow-button/README.md

 <script src="cyberconnect.min.js" async defer onload="initCyberConnect"></script>
 ```

-Then, to create a follow button, add an `div` element to contain a button `id` and call `follow.render` with the target wallet address
+Then, to create a follow button, add an `div` element to contain a button `id` and call `follow.render` with the button `id` and the target wallet address

 ```jsx
 <body>